Review contents

 When it comes to trading, IG are the one of the oldest out there.
 They actually invented spread betting way back in 1974.
 Spread betting is where you make a ‘bet’ on the price of an asset (like a stock), rather than buying the stock itself.
 It’s super popular because you don’t pay tax on profits when you bet (think of sports betting).

-However, that’s not all they do, they’re now a well-rounded investment trading platform, where you can buy and sell stocks and shares, funds, and a huge range of investments.
-All within a Stocks and Shares ISA too (if you want to), so everything you make is tax free.
+However, that’s not all they do, they’re now a well-rounded investment trading platform, where you can buy and sell stocks and shares, funds, and a huge range of investments (explained below).
+All within a Stocks and Shares ISA too (if you want to), so everything you make is tax free (again, explained below).

 IG is also very popular for CFDs (similar to spread betting, more on that later).
-Plus, you can trade forex, futures, options, commodities, crypto… pretty much anything you’d want, IG has it all (more of all of these later).
+Plus, you can trade forex, futures, options, commodities, crypto… pretty much anything you can think of, IG has it all (more of all of these later).

-If you’re new to trading, or want to learn more, there’s a huge online academy to learn about trading, and even a demo account.
+If you’re new to trading, or want to learn more, there’s a huge online academy to learn about trading, and even a demo account (trade with pretend money).
 Everyone has to start somewhere right?!

 And if trading isn’t for you, or you want the best of both worlds, IG offer a fully managed service, where their experts will handle everything and aim to grow your money over time, in a way that’s tailored to you.